-Surprisingly but these influencers have rather low scores of the accounts quality: 39, 38 and 65 respectively**.
+Surprisingly but these influencers have rather low scores of the quality of the accounts: 39, 38, and 65 respectively**.
 This brings up a question how exactly the influencer selection was done?
-The three accounts belong to three different tiers: 1,5M then 288K and almost 23K respectively which again reflects that Mango’s selection of influencers was balanced.
+The three accounts belong to three different tiers: 1,5M than 288K and almost 23K respectively which again reflects that Mango’s selection of influencers was balanced.

 Looking at the quality of all 36 sponsored influencer profiles, we see that there is no consistency in terms of selection.
 16 profiles have the quality from very bad to fair which makes 44% out of all paid creators.
-Other 20 have either good or very good quality of profiles.
+The other 20 have either good or very good quality profiles.
 So what does all this mean?

 The profiles of 298 likely sponsored profiles reflect the same inconsistent trend.
 The proportion of good vs bad or average quality accounts is approximately 50/50.

 Overall, the analysis of the quality of creators’ profiles allows us to say that even though the campaign brought significant results, it could have been even more efficient if 48% of sponsored and likely sponsored creators with bad profiles quality were replaced by the ones with a better quality score.

 With 334 paid and likely paid creators, Mango managed to build an efficient Instagram influencer strategy from scratch.
 It went from 133,5K likes as of mid-December 2019 (free and paid) to 12M likes as of mid-June (also free and paid).
 The paid and likely paid creators ensured the stable growth of the brand’s recognition on Instagram bringing around 1,3 M likes and 25,7K comments over a 6 month period.